-- (a) resides in California; - (b) is regularly employed in California; or - (c) is regularly engaged in business, professional, or other similar activities in California.
+- (a) resides in California; - (b) is regularly employed in California; or

+(c) is regularly engaged in business, professional, or other similar activities in California.

 L.R.
 83-2.1.3.3 How to Apply for Permission to Appear Pro Hac Vice.
+10

-(a) Each applicant for permission to appear pro hac vice must complete an Application of

-Nonresident Attorney to Appear in a Specific Case (Form G-64, available on the Court's website), which must include:

-- (1) certification that the applicant is familiar with the Court's Local Civil and Criminal Rules and with the Federal Rules of Civil Procedure, Criminal Procedure, and Evidence; - (2) identification of Local Counsel as required by L.R.
-83-2.1.3.4; and - (3) a list of all pro hac vice applications made to this Court in the previous three years. - (b) The completed Application of Nonresident Attorney to Appear in a Specific Case must be electronically filed by the identified Local Counsel in each case in which the applicant seeks to appear, together with the following: - (1) a separate proposed Order; - Order of the Court (unless the applicant is employed by the United States or any of its departments or agencies, in which case no fee is required); and - (3) a Certificate of Good Standing from each state bar in which the applicant is a member, issued no more than 30 days before filing the Application of Nonresident Attorney to Appear in a Specific Case.
+- (a) Each applicant for permission to appear pro hac vice must complete an Application of Non-Resident Attorney to Appear in a Specific Case (Form G-64, available on the Court's website), which must include: - (1) certification that the applicant is familiar with the Court's Local Civil and Criminal Rules and with the Federal Rules of Civil Procedure, Criminal Procedure, and Evidence; - (2) identification of Local Counsel as required by L.R.
+83-2.1.3.4; and - (3) a list of all pro hac vice applications made to this Court in the previous three years. - (b) The completed Application of Non-Resident Attorney to Appear in a Specific Case must be electronically filed by the identified Local Counsel in each case in which the applicant seeks to appear, together with the following: - (1) a separate proposed Order; - (2) the pro hac vice fee set by General Order of the Court; and